Rules of Procedure

 - decide the financial targets for PGS prepared in collaboration with the CEO and the group leader team;

-- approve the Group’s business plans, budgets, and frameworks;
+- approve the Company and its subsidiaries (the “Group”)’s business plans, budgets, and frameworks;

 - undertake periodic reviews of results compared to business plans and budgets;